Why do you mulch the grass?

 Is Harkes Landscape Management, LLC licensed for pesticide applications?

-Harkes Landscape Management, LLC is licensed through the State of Michigan to apply pesticides to lawn, landscape, and right-of-way areas.
+Harkes Landscape Management, LLC is licensed through the State of Michigan to apply pesticides to lawn, landscape, right-of-way areas, and for treating for mosquitoes.
 Part of the licensing requirement is to also be insured for pesticide applications, which we are.

 Do you use phosphorus-free fertilizers?